 We publish guidance for political parties, candidates and their agents, campaigners and other organisations and individuals who have responsibilities under PPERA.

 - Information about other organisations and individuals we regulate

 Our guidance is here to help those we regulate to comply with the rules.
 We also provide advice and we are happy to answer questions about the rules.
-We run seminars, webinars and bespoke training.

 We advise government on proposed changes to the rules and make recommendations for change where we believe these would improve the system.